luolapeikko/sleep/README.md

 await sleep(1000); // plain sleep
 const controller = new AbortController();
 await sleep(1000, {signal: controller.signal}); // sleep with abort signal
+await sleep(1000, {signal: controller.signal, abortThrows: true}); // sleep with abort signal and throws AbortError when aborted
 ```
-if adding abortThrows option true, it will throw SleepAbortError instance when aborted
+if adding abortThrows option true, it will throw ```SleepAbortError``` instance when aborted